Cambodia police use water cannon to break up textiles strike

-PHNOM PENH, Dec 21 (Reuters) - Police in Cambodia made dozens of arrests and used water cannon to break up a strike on Monday by garment workers protesting over low pay, in the latest flare-up in a manufacturing sector vital to its fledgling economy.
+PHNOM PENH (Reuters) - Police in Cambodia made dozens of arrests and used water cannon to break up a strike on Monday by garment workers protesting over low pay, in the latest flare-up in a manufacturing sector vital to its fledgling economy.

 Thousands of workers at two factories have halted work since Dec.
 16 at several industrial zones to demand $8 on top of a new minimum wage of $140 a month.
 The strike spread at the weekend after four people were arrested for throwing stones.